lunarphp/lunar/packages/core/README.md

 ## About GetCandy

-GetCandy is an open source E-commerce platform which embraces Laravel as it's foundation and uses it to build a highly extensible, robust and feature rich application you can build any store on.
+Lunar is an open source E-commerce platform which embraces Laravel as it's foundation and uses it to build a highly extensible, robust and feature rich application you can build any store on.

 We put developers first and try to ensure your experience is as smooth as possible.